zainpay/zainpay-nodejs-sdk/README.md

         }
     ],
     "description": "successful",
-    "status": "Success"
+    "status": "200 OK"
     }
     ```

 ## 20. Initialize Card Payment
-- This endpoint enables a merchant to initialize a card payment.
+- This endpoint allows a merchant to initialize a card payment.

      **Parameter:** `amount`, `txnRef` (must be unique per each request),  `mobileNumber`, `zainboxCode`, `emailAddress` and `callBackUrl`.